Orchestral Manoeuvres in the Dark (album)

-Orchestral Manoeuvres in the Dark is the debut studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 22 February 1980 by Dindisc.
+Orchestral Manoeuvres in the Dark is the debut studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 22 February 1980 by Dindisc.
 Recorded at the group's Liverpool studio, it showcased their minimal synth-pop style and peaked at number 27 on the UK Albums Chart.
 "Electricity" and "Red Frame/White Light" were released as singles; a re-recorded version of "Messages" provided OMD with their first hit in the UK, reaching number 13.

 Much of the album's content centres around war themes, with OMD exploring "the lengths to which people would go in a situation beyond the norm".
 A sleeper hit, Orchestral Manoeuvres in the Dark met with favourable reviews and became a seminal record of its era.
 The band expressed dissatisfaction with their production efforts on the album, although frontman Andy McCluskey later came to appreciate its "naivety".
 It was remastered and re-released in 2003 with six bonus tracks, including the single version of "Messages".

 Orchestral Manoeuvres in the Dark is also the title of a 1981 compilation album of tracks from this release and OMD's second album, Organisation, issued only in the United States.